pan-pixel/bhasini_final/README.md

 - Open the terminal in the root of the project
   - Run `npm install`
+  - If webpack not installed automatically, use `npm install --save-dev webpack/webpack`
   - Run `npm run dev`
   - If the browser doesn't open automatically, open http://localhost:8888